-PR is a vital part of a comprehensive event promotion strategy.
-Local publications target your city’s community, reaching prime potential event-goers.
+Public relations for events is a vital part of a comprehensive event promotion strategy.
+By using local publications for PR, you can target your community, reaching prime potential event-goers.

-But if you’re not approaching PR the right way, you’ll waste time without getting any press coverage.
-And with so many events out there, it can be hard to make it seem like your event is noteworthy on its own.
+But if you’re not approaching event public relations correctly, you’ll waste time without getting any press coverage.
+And with so many events out there, it can be hard to make it seem like your event is noteworthy.

-To rise above the noise in journalists’ inboxes, you need to make it clear why the public will care about your event’s story.
+To rise above the noise in journalists’ inboxes, you need to clarify why the public will care about your event’s story.
 Use these 10 simple steps to make your event PR efforts drive interest and attendance.

 1. List the basic details of your event

 The goal of event PR is to generate interest and registrations for your event.
-Make it easy to for a press piece to turn readers into attendees by providing journalists with all the key information up front.
+Make it easy for a press piece to turn readers into attendees by providing journalists with all the essential information upfront.

 - Name of the event